Phoenix Islands: Rawaki Island

 Rawaki, or Phoenix Island, measures approximately 1.2 km by 0.8 km, and covers 65 ha in area.
 Its lagoon is shallow and salty, with no connection to the ocean.
-It does, however, have several freshwater pools—the only known freshwater wetlands in the Phoenix Islands.
+However, it has several freshwater pools—the only known freshwater wetlands in the Phoenix Islands.
 Treeless, Rawaki is covered with herbs and grasses, and provides another important landing site for migratory seabirds.
 Worked for guano from 1859 to 1871, Rawaki was abandoned and no human use seems to have been made of it thereafter.

 Manra Island

 Manra, or Sydney Island, measures approximately 3.2 by 2.8 km.
-It has a large, salty lagoon with depths reportedly varying from between 5 and 6 m.
-The island is covered with coconut palms, scrub forest, herbs and grasses, including the species Tournefortia, Pisonia, Morinda, Cordia, Guettarda, and Scaevola.
-Manra contains definite evidence of prehistoric inhabitation, in the form of at least a dozen platforms and remains of enclosures in the northeast and northwest portions of the island.
-K.P.
-Emory, an ethnologist at Honolulu's Bishop Museum, has estimated that two groups of people were present on Manra, one having migrated there from eastern Polynesia, the other from Micronesia.
-Wells and pits apparently dug by these early inhabitants were also found.
+It has a large, salty lagoon with depths reportedly varying between 5 and 6 m.
+The island is covered with coconut palms, scrub forest, herbs, and grasses, including the species Tournefortia, Pisonia, Morinda, Cordia, Guettarda, and Scaevola.
+Manra contains definite evidence of prehistoric inhabitation in the form of at least a dozen platforms and remains of enclosures in the northeast and northwest portions of the island.
+K. P. Emory, an ethnologist at Honolulu's Bishop Museum, has estimated that two groups of people were present on Manra, one having migrated there from eastern Polynesia, the other from Micronesia.
+Wells and pits apparently dug by inhabitants were also found.

 Extensively worked for guano beginning in 1884 by John T. Arundel & Co, Manra was developed into a copra plantation in the early 20th century.
 In 1938, Manra was selected as one of three atolls to be included in the Phoenix Islands Settlement Scheme, which represented the final expansion of the British Empire.
 Manra was subsequently plagued by drought and the death of the project's organizer.
-Due to these events, the effects of World War II and the declining copra market, the island was abandoned in 1963.
+Due to these events, the effects of World War II, and the declining copra market, the island was abandoned in 1963.